 System-level supplier

-The system-level supplier should provide in this chapter a summary of the results of the software component criticality classification performed by the software-level suppliers.
+The system-level supplier provides in this chapter a summary of the results of the software component criticality classification performed by the software-level suppliers.
 This includes:

 A collation of the results of the criticality classification of software components performed by the software-level suppliers (e.g. a table with the criticality classification of the individual software components, grouped by software product).